Shippable/docs/sources/provision/aws-with-ansible.md

 sub_section: Provisioning AWS infrastructure

 # AWS with Ansible
-With Shippable, you can use Ansible within Pipelines to provision infrastructure on AWS.
+With Shippable, you can use Ansible from Red Hat within Pipelines to provision infrastructure on AWS.
 You would do so with a `runCLI` or `runSh` job.